August 20, 2017

 2. Can a surviving spouse access the joint bank account?

 A surviving spouse will not have immediate access to money in bank accounts in the UAE, or even bank accounts held jointly in the names of both spouses.
 In the absence of a registered Will, these accounts will remain frozen until instructions are received from a UAE Court and all the deceased’s debts in the UAE (even including parking fines) are paid.
-The assets will in due course, be distributed by the Courts in accordance with Sharia Law and this could potentially take weeks, or even months.
-Under Sharia rules the bulk of assets belonging to the husband may pass to certain family members, with the wife only taking a portion of the estate.
+The assets will in due course, be distributed by the Courts in accordance with Sharia Law and this could potentially take weeks or even months.
+Under Sharia rules, the bulk of assets belonging to the husband may pass to certain family members, with the wife only taking a portion of the estate.

 3. Who will have interim and eventual guardianship of infant children?

-Article 142 of the Personal Status Law defines custody as the upkeep and taking care of the child, (which is usually granted to the mother of the child) without interfering with the right of the guardian of the child.
+Article 142 of the Personal Status Law, defines custody as the upkeep and taking care of the child, (which is usually granted to the mother of the child) without interfering with the right of the guardian of the child.
 Guardianship is predominantly awarded to the father of the child since he is responsible for providing for the child financially, morally and physically.

-Under Article 156 of the Personal Status Law a women’s custody of the children terminates upon a male child reaching the age of eleven and a female child turning thirteen, unless the Court decides to extend this period in the best interests of the child.
+Under Article 156 of the Personal Status Law a women’s custody of the children terminates upon a male child reaching the age of eleven and a female child turning thirteen unless the Court decides to extend this period in the best interests of the child.

 If a father of an infant resident in the UAE dies, under Sharia law the closest male relative on the father’s side of the family is usually appointed as guardian of any infant children.

 The mother of the children would retain custody, subject to conditions such as her not remarrying.
 If a wife was to die in the UAE, then the husband would remain the guardian and custodian of any minor children.
-This would be subject to him having a suitable woman living within his home to care for the child (such as a female relative).
+This would be subject to him having a suitable woman living in his home to care for the child (such as a female relative).

 In the absence of a registered Will or specific instructions appointing interim guardians for minor children, the UAE local authorities would have to intervene and take care of the minors, until such time as the Court’s approval of a suitable guardian.